 Key to accomplishing this was designing for a variety of ways to participate with the site.

+My process started with a simple question - What does a marketer do?
 The first part of the research I did was focused on understanding what potential users expected from visiting a marketing site or even what they thought marketing was.

 Interviews, a competitive analysis and user surveying with potential users and internal stakeholders at Emma Sudden helped me shape some basic insights about expectations and assumptions on both sides.